With harsh parenting quickly becoming a hot topic in child-raising, parents and educators debate its effectiveness and potential drawbacks.

 However noble – or ego stroking – these motivations may be, a child’s success is a seductive lure by itself and some parents are willing to fight tooth and nail to ensure that.

+Under pressure: A young child is coaxed to play her piano pieces by her cane-wielding mother.
 Such zealous efforts are best encapsulated by Amy Chua’s Battle Hymn of the Tiger Mother – the best-selling memoir on tough-love parenting, Chinese-style — which is already one of the most controversial books of 2011.

 Hard hitting, thought-provoking and brutally honest, the book showcased Chua’s already famous list of don’ts and put the spotlight on how parenting can sometimes be harsh and manipulative.